luismiguelcasadodiaz/CPP_08/README.md

 |std::list	|Lista doblemente enlazada (nodos)|	O(n) para acceder a un elemento|	O(1) en cualquier posición si tienes el iterador|	Alto (punteros extra por nodo)	|Adecuado para muchas inserciones/borrados en posiciones arbitrarias|

-As stack is a class template it can be instantiated wiht different containerd
+As the stack is defined as a class template, it retains the capacity to be instantiated (or declared) using a variety of different containers.

 ```c++
 template <typename T, typename Container = std::deque<T> >